gtk-rs/gir/README.md

 generate_display_trait = false
 # if you want to generate builder with name SomeClassBuilder
 generate_builder = true
+# trust return value nullability annotations for this specific type.
+# See above for details and use with care
+trust_return_value_nullability = false
     # define overrides for function
     [[object.function]]
     # filter functions from object